Options trading heats up on big bets U.S. rates are going up

 A pickup in puts trading often suggests a bearish market outlook.
 In this case, more traders sought to hedge against falling Eurodollar futures prices as rates head higher.

-CME Eurodollar and Fed funds futures prices for contracts expiring in December 2015 EDZ5 FFZ5 fell to their lowest in six weeks on Friday.
+CME Eurodollar and Fed funds futures prices for contracts expiring in December 2015 fell to their lowest in six weeks on Friday.

 The Federal Open Market Committee, the central bank's policy-setting group, meets next Tuesday and Wednesday.
 Analysts expect its policy statement to signal the sun-setting of its near-zero rate stand.